 In Uganda, 28% of women give birth by the time they are 18.
-Once they have children, young mothers often find it challenging to return to school as there can be a lack of understanding of the importance of educating women.
-It can be perceived as neglecting her duty towards her children and husband.
-It is common for schools to prevent girls who have given birth from returning to school due to deeply embedded cultural values.
+Once they have children, young mothers find it challenging to return to school.
+Many people feel mothers do not need an education, and that their duties are to the children and husband.
+It is common for schools to prevent girls who have given birth from returning to school due to such deeply embedded cultural values.

-After discussions with her family and making the necessary child-care arrangements, Sylvia decided to finish secondary school – returning to S3.
-Sylvia decided to enrol at Kithoma High School as it was one of the few schools that allowed her to come back to school and remain close to her family home.
+After discussions with her family and making the necessary child-care arrangements, Sylvia decided to finish secondary school.
+She enrolled at Kithoma High School, one of the few schools that allowed her to come back to school and remain close to her family home.

-Sylvia’s story demonstrates how the Costa Foundation and PEAS is working to address embedded cultural values that prevent girls from receiving secondary education.
-We believe that each and every young person matters; no one should be prevented from receiving quality secondary education and developing to their full potential.
+Sylvia’s story demonstrates how the Costa Foundation and PEAS are working to address embedded cultural values that prevent girls from receiving secondary education.
+We believe that each and every young person matters - no one should be prevented from receiving quality secondary education and developing to their full potential.